molnarmark/carbonSublime/README.md

 # 🖥 Sublime Text 3 Integration for [Carbon](https://carbon.now.sh).

 ## Installation
-Place the `carbonSublime.py` in your User directory.
-It will be available via Package Control if people find it useful.
+Search for Carbon Enhanced via Package Control.

 ## Usage
 Add this to your Sublime keymap file: